DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 We've all had some experience with Scrum

-I don't know that I've ever seen a team follow it to the letter.
+Note: I don't know that I've ever seen a team follow it to the letter.

 Scrum is a lightweight framework.

+It is intentionally incomplete.

 The whole thing is short and [available online](https://scrumguides.org/scrum-guide.html).

-It's not the only way to be Agile and there are many beneficial ways to adapt or modify it.
+Note: It's not the only way to be Agile and there are many beneficial ways to adapt or modify it.
 The majority of the modifications I've seen have been detrimental and have been premature optimizations.

 What matters the most?